 Alternatively, these easy gluten-free Banana and Raspberry Oat Muffins are naturally sweetened and perfect to make in advance to grab for the day ahead.

-Smoothies made with whole fruits and vegetables can be an ideal nutrient rich snack or low calorie meal replacement.
-Be careful to include a ratio of 3 vegetables to 1 fruit, to avoid too much sugar and use ice or skimmed milk to provide more water and therefore less calories.
+Smoothies made with whole fruits and vegetables can be an ideal nutrient-rich snack or low-calorie meal replacement.
+Be careful to include a ratio of 3 vegetables to 1 fruit, to avoid too much sugar and use ice or skimmed milk to provide more water and therefore fewer calories.
 For example, spinach/kale, apple and cucumber with lime and ginger will provide plenty of fibre with very few calories.
-If you’re looking for a longer lasting smoothie, you can include a scoop of protein powder and unsweetened almond milk to your favourite fruit/vegetable combination.
+If you’re looking for a longer-lasting smoothie, you can include a scoop of protein powder and unsweetened almond milk to your favourite fruit/vegetable combination.

 9. Fruit and Nut Butter

 Popcorn has risen in popularity recently and with that manufacturers have responded with an array of flavourings and varieties to tempt us into buying them.
-Often considered “guilt-free”, it is important to be wary of these alternatives that can be loaded with salt, sugar and fat and as a result also loaded with calories.
-Popcorn in it’s original and basic form is indeed a nutritious snack and as it’s a whole grain food that is high in fibre, kernels which are air-popped and eaten plain without sugar or added butter or oil will take up more space in your stomach, providing satiety, whilst being a low calorie snack.
-Making popcorn at home without oil or butter is very easy and allows you to control the additives to ensure you’re eating a low calorie version.
+Often considered “guilt-free”, it is important to be wary of these alternatives that can be loaded with salt, sugar and fat and as a result, also loaded with calories.
+Popcorn in it’s the original and basic form is indeed a nutritious snack and as it’s a whole grain food that is high in fibre, kernels which are air-popped and eaten plain without sugar or added butter or oil will take up more space in your stomach, providing satiety, whilst being a low-calorie snack.
+Making popcorn at home without oil or butter is very easy and allows you to control the additives to ensure you’re eating a low-calorie version.
 Try flavouring with a little sea-salt, cinnamon or herbs for a delicious alternative.
 With shop-bought versions, look for air-popped choices in bags of around 30g, which do not contain butter or sugar.
-Many varieties unfortunately will be loaded and therefore best avoided.
+Many varieties, unfortunately, will be loaded and therefore best avoided.